Saturday, November 6, 2010

 The goal with the 7 Day Challenge is to explore and evaluate how prepared we are for whatever emergencies may come our way.
 Try to participate to the EXTENT POSSIBLE with your entire family.
 It is okay to modify the scenario to fit the needs/schedule/circumstances of your family.
 And, if the most that you can do on a given day is walk through the scenario in your head and discuss it with your family – that’s ok!
 Anything is better than nothing!
 Please make sure to:

-Facebook (Eastvale Prepared) - Click on the 'Discussion' Tab.
+*Participate in the ongoing discussion on Facebook (Eastvale Prepared) - Click on the 'Discussion' Tab.
 Share pictures, your experience, thoughts, ideas, and insights.
 Let’s learn from each other!

 Monday